-Tornado touches down near Chicago’s O’Hare airport amid severe weather warnings
+Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

 “This tornado has been touching the ground intermittently so far and is moving east.
 There are additional circulations along the line south of O’Hare.
 Seek shelter if in the warned area,” it said.

-Before 8 p.m. the weather service said the Chicago forecast area was “currently tornado warning free.”
+By 8 p.m. the weather service said the Chicago forecast area was “currently tornado warning free.”
+It said the storm was moving east toward Michigan, where tornado warnings were issued.

 The National Weather Service issued two tornado warnings for portions of the city Wednesday evening.
 Tornado sirens sounded at least twice across Chicago, warning people to take cover and ringing through the city’s buildings.